-Welcome to Church of the Redeemer
+Welcome to the Episcopal Church of the Redeemer

 Welcome to Church of the Redeemer: Worshiping God, living in community, and reaching out to the world.
 We are an Episcopal Church serving north King County and south Snohomish County, Washington.
 As you travel your road, go with friends walking the way of Jesus at Redeemer.